 Main dinosaur groups

-Sauropods (meaning “lizard foot”) are the long-necked dinosaurs.
-They come in two main flavors: the gigantic vertical-necked Titanosaurs (including Brachiosaurus, Patagotitan, and Alamosaurus) and the horizontal-necked, whip-tailed Diplodocoids (including Diplodocus, Brontosaurus, and Amargasaurus).
+Sauropods (meaning “reptile foot”) are the long-necked dinosaurs.
+They come in two main flavors: the gigantic vertical-necked titanosaurs (including Brachiosaurus, Patagotitan, and Alamosaurus) and the horizontal-necked, whip-tailed diplodocoids (including Diplodocus, Brontosaurus, and Amargasaurus).
 Sauropods and their basal relatives, sauropodomorphs, have been around since the late Triassic (about 231 million years ago).

 Ceratopsians (meaning “horned face”) are the horned, frilled dinosaurs.
 (Exactly what it says on the tin for once!)
 These include Triceratops, Protoceratops, Psittacosaurus, and others.
 Ceratopsians didn’t arise until the late Jurassic, about 161 million years ago, and only hit their stride in the late Cretaceous, about 100 million years ago.

 Thyreophorans (meaning “shield bearer”) are the armored dinosaurs.
-They come in two main flavors: the plate-backed Stegosaurs (including Stegosaurus, Kentrosaurus, and Gigantspinosaurus), which were numerous in the Late Jurassic, and the heavily-armored Ankylosaurs (including Ankylosaurus, Nodosaurus, and Euoplocephalus), which took over as the stegosaurs declined and lasted until the end of the Cretaceous.
+They come in two main flavors: the plate-backed stegosaurs (including Stegosaurus, Kentrosaurus, and Gigantspinosaurus), which were numerous in the Late Jurassic, and the heavily-armored ankylosaurs (including Ankylosaurus, Nodosaurus, and Euoplocephalus), which took over as the stegosaurs declined and lasted until the end of the Cretaceous.

 Other important clades

 Amniotes are the clade of tetrapods that lay amniotic eggs, including mammals and reptiles.
 The eggshells of amniotic eggs aren’t permeable to water, which means the eggs can be laid on land without having to worry about them drying out (and if they are laid in the water, they’ll drown).
 This was a huge deal during the Carboniferous Rainforest Collapse when the climate all over the planet got a lot drier, and allowed mammals’ and reptiles’ ancestors to get a competitive edge over the amphibians.

-Sauropsids (meaning “lizard face”) are the clade of animals including reptiles and their ancestors, all the way back to when they diverged from the ancestors of mammals.
+Sauropsids (meaning “reptile face”) are the clade of animals including reptiles and their ancestors, all the way back to when they diverged from the ancestors of mammals.
 They have either two temporal fenestrae behind each eye (diapsids), or none (anapsids).
-They are a subgroup of Amniotes.
+They are a subgroup of amniotes.

-Lepidosaurs (meaning “scale lizard”) are the clade of reptiles including lizards, snakes, and tuatara.
-It is the sister group to Archosaurs, and a subgroup of Sauropsids.
+Lepidosaurs (meaning “scale reptile”) are the clade of reptiles including lizards, snakes, and tuatara.
+It is the sister group to archosaurs, and a subgroup of sauropsids.

-Pterosaurs (meaning “wing lizard”) are a group of flying archosaurs closely related to dinosaurs, but are not dinosaurs.
-They come in two main flavors: “Rhamphorhynchids” and Pterodactyloids.
-“Rhamphorhynchids” (meaning “beak snout”) are a paraphyletic group of more basal pterosaurs, which usually had long tails and toothy jaws.
-Pterodactyloids (meaning winged finger-ish) are a monophyletic group of more advanced pterosaurs, which usually had reduced tails, keratinous beaks, and extreme headgear.
-A notable subgroup of Pterodactyloids are the Azhdarchids, the late Cretaceous giant pterosaurs that were the largest creatures ever to fly.
+Pterosaurs (meaning “wing reptile”) are a group of flying archosaurs closely related to dinosaurs, but are not dinosaurs.
+They come in two main flavors: “rhamphorhynchoids” and pterodactyloids.
+“Rhamphorhynchoids” (meaning “beak snout”) are a paraphyletic group of more basal pterosaurs, which usually had long tails and toothy jaws.
+Pterodactyloids (meaning “winged finger”) are a monophyletic group of more advanced pterosaurs, which usually had reduced tails, keratinous beaks, and extreme headgear.
+A notable subgroup of pterodactyloids are the azhdarchids, the late Cretaceous giant pterosaurs that were the largest creatures ever to fly.

-Pelycosaurs (meaning “basin lizard”) are a paraphyletic group of very basal synapsids that lived from the late Carboniferous to the middle Permian.
+Pelycosaurs (meaning “basin reptile”) are a paraphyletic group of very basal synapsids that lived from the late Carboniferous to the middle Permian.
 They included the apex predators of their time, such as the famous Dimetrodon, as well as large herbivores such as Edaphosaurus.
-Many had huge sails on their backs for some still-unknown reason.
+Many had huge sails on their backs for some still-unclear reason.